akatheduelist/akatheduelist/README.md

-<h1 align="center">I'm Daniel 👨‍💻</h1>
+<h1 align="center">Hi There!
+I'm Daniel 👨‍💻</h1>

-<p align="center">I am a software developer with a background in IT management and engineering.
+<p align="center">I am a software developer with a background in IT engineering.
 Recently, I've embarked on a personal challenge to pivot my career towards software engineering.
 This endeavor has been a chance for me to learn new languages and frameworks and bring me back to the roots of what got me interested in technology in the first place, building things.</p>

 <p align="center">
 <img src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E" />